koraytugay/koraytugay.github.io/content/java/threads-in-java.md

 - You can only make the current executing thread sleep, you can not make any other threads sleep
 - `millis` you pass into the method is the minimum duration of sleep
   - It is not exact
-- After waking up, the thread will end up in the `Runnable` state
+- After waking up, the thread will end up in the runnable state
-  - It will not go to `Running` state directly
+  - It will not go to running state directly
 - A thread does not release the locks its holding when it goes to sleep

 ### Making a Thread Yield